HouseoLogy/daz-2024-genai-workshop-guide/1_bedrock_introduction/0_bedrock/README.md

 ## Workshop Focus

 In this workshop, we will specifically use:
-- Titan Image Generator for actiosn like removing or replacing objects, backgrounds
+- Titan Image Generator for actions like removing or replacing objects, backgrounds
 - Stable Diffusion for generating images and variations

 > **💡 Tip:** While Bedrock offers many models, we'll focus on those suited for image generation tasks.